safernandez666/maradona/README.md

 # Maradona BOT

-3-tier application to be able to build with Docker-Compose or with Kubernetes.
+3-tier application to be able to build with Docker-Compose or with Kubernetes :wheel_of_dharma:.

-The application is a Telegam Bot, with phrases by Maradona.
+The application is a :robot: Telegam Bot, with phrases by Maradona :one::zero:.

 ## Architecture